dansmyers/IntroToCS/Labs/7-Homage.md

 ```
 This statement use the `for` loop to iterate through the given range of numbers 1 to 100, and collects each value of `i` into a list.
 The result is a list containing the values `[1, 2, 3, 4, ... , 100]`.

+This technique is called a **list comprehension**.
+It's a preferred Python technique for initializing lists.

-You can use this technique to generate different kinds of lists.
+You can use comprehensions to generate different kinds of lists.
 For example, to generate list of 0/1 coin flips you could write
 ```
 flips = [round(random()) for i in range(100)]
 ```
-The loop runs 100 times and for each iteration, generates a random value from 0.0 to 1.0 and then rounds it to either 0 or 1.
+The loop runs 100 times.
+Each iteration generates a random value from 0.0 to 1.0 and then rounds it to either 0 or 1.
 The result is a list of 100 values that are either 0 or 1.
 For example, `[0, 0, 1, 0, 1, 1, 1, 0, ...]`.

+Use the interactive Python terminal to write list comprehensions to generate the following.
+Enter each command in the terminal and check the output.
+You don't need to write a script for this problem.

+- A list of the numbers  1 to 25

+- A list of the numbers -10 to 10

+- A list of the even numbers 2, 4, 6, 8, ...
+100

+- A list of the values .01, .02, .03, .04, ..., .98, .99.
+Tip: think about looping from 1 to 100 and then dividing each value of `i` by 100.

+- A list of 10 boolean values that are all `False`

+End the interactive terminal by pressing CTRL + d.